Lee Rumbarger, April 17, 2019

-The Office of the Provost, Provost’s Teaching Academy Advisory Board, and TEP are proud to announce the first-ever UO Summer Teaching Institute, a banner event that will convene faculty for an intensive week of focus on teaching June 25-29, 2018.
+The Office of the Provost, Teaching Engagement Program, and the UO Libraries invite you to participate in the second-ever UO Summer Teaching Institute, a banner event that will convene faculty for an intensive, four-day focus on teaching June 18-21, 2019.

 The UO Summer Teaching Institute offers two ways to be involved: